-Portable earthing and short circuiting equipment
+Portable earthing & short circuiting equipment

 This work practice outlines the minimum requirements for the use, care and maintenance of portable earthing and shorting equipment, in transmission substations.